 Dietary Modifications for Comfort

-Temporarily avoid extreme temperatures in foods and beverages stick with lukewarm options rather than piping hot or ice cold.
+Temporarily avoid extreme temperatures in foods and beverages.
+Stick with lukewarm options rather than piping hot or ice cold.
 Similarly, minimize consumption of very sweet or acidic foods like candy, soda, citrus fruits, and vinegar-based dressings, as these can penetrate through microscopic openings and irritate the nerve.
 Choose soft foods if chewing causes discomfort.

 Proper Oral Hygiene Techniques